 Poisonous plants are everywhere.
-They’re in the woods, the forests and the mountains.
-In fact some of them may even be in your garden.
+They’re in the woods, the forests, and the mountains.
+In fact, some of them may even be in your garden.
 This makes bugging out look like a dangerous proposition when the SHTF.
+These plants would not cause harm if you did not eat or touch them.
+As you read our guide, you will realize that it is actually simple and easy to avoid these poisonous plants.
+Just stick to your regular food and avoid the bitter stuff.
 Check out the guide to help identify dangerous flora and avoid getting sick in the wilderness.

-The Ultimate Guide to Poisonous Plants
+A Guide to Poisonous Plants for Everyone!

 1. Aconite (Aconitum spp.)

-2. Agave/century plant (Agave spp.)
+2. Agave/Century Plant (Agave spp.)

-3. Almond seeds (Prunus spp.)
+3. Almond Seeds (Prunus spp.)

-4. Angel’s trumpet (Brugmansia spp.)
+4. Angel’s Trumpet (Brugmansia spp.)

-5. Apple seeds (Malus spp.)
+5. Apple Seeds (Malus spp.)

 6. Apricot seeds (Prunus spp.)

-7. Autumn crocus/Meadow saffron (Colchicum autumnale)
+7. Autumn Crocus/Meadow Saffron (Colchicum autumnale)

 8. Azalea (Rhododendron spp.)